ali-zargari/CS-157A-Project-DishSocial/README.md

 # 2. Database Connection and Credentials

+## IMPORTANT:
+- ### The test insertion SQL file is in the Database folder.
+The file is named 'createdb-with-indexing.sql'

 ## Connecting to the Database
 - ### Important: The database for DishSocial is hosted online.
 ##